What is Molluscum Contagiosum?

 How We Can Help

 We perform all of your surgical options in our office.
-If you’re concerned you may have contracted this virus, we can schedule a consultation with Dr. Sheehan.
+If you’re concerned you may have contracted this virus, we can schedule a consultation with of of our Providers.
 Call Harmonie Medical today for your first appointment.
-We accept many patients from Evans, Martinez, Augusta, Grovetown, Aiken, and North Augusta, but Dr. Sheehan would be happy to see you no matter where you are coming from.
+We accept many patients from Evans, Martinez, Augusta, Grovetown, Aiken, and North Augusta, but we would be happy to see you no matter where you are coming from.